SERLatBTH/StarterGuide-ValveIndex/README.md

 - 900mA fast charging with a 1100mAh capacity Li-Ion polymer battery
 - Over 7 hours of battery life
 - A Button, B Button, System Button, Trigger, Thumbstick, Track Button with Force Sensor, Grip Force Sensor, Finger Tracking, IMU

+## SDK
+This VR doesn't have its own sdk instead it uses Steamworks SDK.
+You can check the steam developer website through this link https://support.steampowered.com/kb_article.php?ref=1131-WSFG-3320.
+The documentation of OpenVR API can be found in this link https://github.com/ValveSoftware/openvr/wiki/API-Documentation .
+You can access the steamworks which is described as a free suite of tools available to any developer to use in their game or software on Steam through this link https://partner.steamgames.com/doc/home .

 ##  Putting The Device Back